Alex Van Pelt: University at Buffalo

-Van Pelt was the quarterbacks coach for the Frankfurt Galaxy of NFL Europe, the NFL's developmental league, in 2005, where he was responsible for all offensive play calling.

 Buffalo Bills

-On February 13, 2006, Van Pelt was hired by Buffalo Bills head coach Dick Jauron as offensive quality control coach.
+On February 13, 2006, Van Pelt returned to the Bills, this time being hired by head coach Dick Jauron as an offensive quality control coach.
 On January 16, 2008, the Bills promoted him to quarterbacks coach.
-On September 4, 2009, he was promoted again to offensive coordinator after Turk Schonert was fired.
+On September 4, 2009, he was promoted again to offensive coordinator after Turk Schonert was abruptly fired just 10 days prior to the season opener.

 On January 4, 2010, Van Pelt, along with the rest of the Bills coaching staff, was fired following a 6–10 season.

 Tampa Bay Buccaneers

 Van Pelt was hired by the Tampa Bay Buccaneers as the quarterbacks coach on February 1, 2010.
 When Buccaneers head coach Raheem Morris was fired on January 2, 2012, the whole staff was let go as well.

 Green Bay Packers

-Van Pelt was hired by the Packers as the running backs coach on February 13, 2012.
-On February 7, 2014, Van Pelt was promoted to quarterbacks coach and his contract expired on January 3, 2018.
+Van Pelt was hired by the Packers as the running backs coach, reuniting him with his longtime friend, head coach Mike McCarthy, on February 13, 2012.
+On February 7, 2014, Van Pelt was promoted to quarterbacks coach.
+He left the team when his contract expired on January 3, 2018.